Cathrinesj/Cathrinesj/README.md

 Oh wow - so happy you are here!
 Summer 2023 I finished 2 year study at Noroff - Font End Developer.
 Now, I am super eager to find somewhere to learn and grow as a developer.

-I am a 34 year old woman living in the rainy westcoast of Norway (pretty sure u can guess where 😉).
+I am a 36 year old woman living in the rainy westcoast of Norway (pretty sure u can guess where 😉).
 Once upon a time i finished a bachelor degree in Business administration, and since then, I have been with the same company, though with many different responsibilities.
-Some years ago, I had project lead* on setting up new websites and webshop for our company, and at some point I released that this is what I want to do.
+Some years ago, I had project lead* on setting up new websites and webshop for our company, and at some point I realised that this is what I want to do.

 And so I did.
 For the last three years I have done 1 year part time, one full, and the last year part time again - and now I am super happy to be done!
 No secrets it has been rough at times, but I am thoroughly exited to start my new career off!